amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 1. This code has been written and tested on Ubuntu 14.04 and Ubuntu 16.04, using Eclipse CDT as the IDE, and is written in C/C++.

-2. This code is dependent on the >= OpenCV-3.* libraries and OpenMP library (libgomp).
+2. This code is dependent on the >= OpenCV-3.*, OpenCV 4.0 libraries and OpenMP library (libgomp).
 These libraries should be in the include path, or specified in your IDE.
+- OpenCV notes: There is only line where the OpenCV version between 3.x and 4.0 matters, in ConversionFunctions.cpp, and concerns an enum.
+If you are using a 3.x version, build, see where it fails, and then fix the line.
+I left the OpenCV 3.x line commented, but in the code, and then comment out the OpenCV 4.0 version.

 3. Compiler flags: we use OpenMP for parallelization and the C++11 standard.
 Note that Eclipse's indexer marks some items from C++11 as errors (but still compiles).